 6.15bis The agreement of the administrations affected may also be obtained in accordance with this Article, for a specified period.
 When this specific period of agreement expires for an assignment in the List, the assignment in question shall be maintained in the List until the end of the period referred to in § 6.1 above.
 After that date this assignment in the List shall lapse unless the agreement of the administrations affected is renewed.
 (WRC-19)

 MOD

 ARTICLE 8 (REV.WRC-15)

-Procedure for notification and recording in the Master Register of assignments in the planned bands for the fixed-satellite service11, 12 (WRC-15)
+Procedure for notification and recording in the Master Register of assignments in the planned bands for the fixed-satellite serviceMOD 11, 12 (WRC-19)

 ADD